 NEW ORLEANS – And then there was one.

-Here is the Pre-Championships edition of the NCAA Division II Men’s Indoor Track & Field National TFRI for the 2022 season, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-Let this serve as a team preview of the 2022 NCAA Division II Indoor Track & Field Championships that will take place this weekend in Pittsburg, Kansas.
+Here is the Pre-Championships release of the NCAA Division II Men’s Indoor Track & Field National TFRI, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Only marks from the current season are being used, which gives an objective look at those teams who are expected to compete for podium spots at the 2023 NCAA DII Indoor Track & Field Championships this weekend in Virginia Beach, Virginia.

 NCAA Division II — Men's Indoor Track & Field

 This Week's National Top Five